ansible/awx/docs/docsite/rst/userguide/credential_plugins.rst

 Configure and link secret lookups
 -----------------------------------

-When configuring |at| to pull a secret from a 3rd-party system, it is in essence linking credential fields to external systems.
+When configuring AWX to pull a secret from a 3rd-party system, it is in essence linking credential fields to external systems.
 To link a credential field to a value stored in an external system, select the external credential corresponding to that system and provide :term:`metadata` to look up the desired value.
 The metadata input fields are part of the :term:`external credential type` definition of the :term:`source credential`.

-|At| provides a :term:`credential plugin` interface for developers, integrators, admins, and power-users with the ability to add new external credential types to extend it to support other secret management systems.
+AWX provides a :term:`credential plugin` interface for developers, integrators, admins, and power-users with the ability to add new external credential types to extend it to support other secret management systems.
 For more detail, see the `development docs for credential plugins`_.

 .. _`development docs for credential plugins`: https://github.com/ansible/awx/blob/devel/docs/credentials/credential_plugins.md

-Use the |at| User Interface to configure and use each of the supported 3-party secret management systems.
+Use the AWX User Interface to configure and use each of the supported 3-party secret management systems.

 1. First, create an external credential for authenticating with the secret management system.
 At minimum, provide a name for the external credential and select one of the following for the **Credential Type**: